fletchjp/MERG-Arduino-Software/README.md

  ### CANASERVO

+ **Note** This is not yet published.

  Arduino CBUS module to control a servo using inputs from two IR detectors.
 This is derived from the code in the example switch2IOAbs3 in Arduino-Servo-Switch.

- ** This is not yet published. **

  ## Events